VirtualFlyBrain/vfb-scRNAseq-ontology/docs/method.md

 # Slot: method

-_Method used for the assay - currently getting any direct subclass of FBcv:0009005 'single-cell library sequencing'._
+_Method used for the assay - currently getting any direct subclass of FBcv:0009005 'single-cell library sequencing' for scRNAseq data._